clemenjuan/autops-rl/README.md

 - `--stop-reward`: The reward threshold at which training stops.
 Default is `1000000.0`.
 - `--policy`: The policy to train.
 Choices are `ppo`, `dqn`, `a2c`, `a3c`, or `impala`.
 Default is `ppo`.
 - `--checkpoint-dir`: Directory to save checkpoints.
 Default is `checkpoints`.
+- `--resume`: Whether to resume training from the latest checkpoint.
-- `--tune`: Whether to perform hyperparameter tuning.
+- `--tune`: Whether to perform hyperparameter tuning (Exploration Hyperparameter Search).
 This is a flag argument.
-- `--resume`: Whether to resume training from the latest checkpoint.
+- `--fine-tune`: performs hyperparameter tuning and then trains the best one (Exploitation Hyperparameter Search).
+This is a flag argument.

 ##### Example Commands
 If you get any error regarding ```"No module named 'x'"```, just manually run the command ```pip install -r requirements.txt``` or ```pip install -r requirements-jetson.txt``` inside the container.